 Open Knowledge Finland

-Open Knowledge Finland (ry.) is a registered not-for-profit association and part of the wider international Open Knowledge -network.
+Open Knowledge Finland (OKFFI) is a registered not-for-profit association and part of the wider international Open Knowledge -network.
 We promote opening and usage of open knowledge and advance development of open society in Finland.
 The association was founded in 2012 and has more than 200 members who present widely the Finnish ‘open’ -scene including individuals, companies and other organizations.
 OKFFI is also a wide network of people and projects related to open knowledge.
 You don’t have to be member of the association in order to participate in the activities of the network.
 For more information see the ‘Get involved’ page or fill in the form to become a member.

 - Finnish register number (Y-tunnus) 2520401-8, VAT number: FI25204018